microsoft/MSMARCO-Document-Ranking/README.md

 - Dataset Size: At over 1 million queries the dataset is large enough to train the most complex systems and also sample the data for specific applications.

 ## Download the Dataset
-To Download the MSMARCO Dataset please navigate to [msmarco.org](http://www.msmarco.org/dataset.aspx) and agree to our Terms and Conditions.
+To Download the MSMARCO Dataset please navigate to [msmarco.org](https://microsoft.github.io/msmarco/) and agree to our Terms and Conditions.
 If there is some data you think we are missing and would be useful please open an issue.

 # Ranking Task
-MS MARCO(Microsoft Machine Reading Comprehension) is a large scale dataset focused on machine reading comprehension, question answering, and passage ranking.
+MS MARCO(Microsoft Machine Reading Comprehension) is a large scale dataset focused on machine reading comprehension, question answering, and document/passage ranking.
 A variant of this task will be the part of [TREC](https://trec.nist.gov/).
 ## Document Reranking task Task
 Given a query q and a the 100 most relevant documents D = d1, d2, d3,..., d100, as retrieved by BM25 a succeful system is expected to rerank the most relevant passage as high as possible.
 Evaluation will be done using [MRR](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) @100.
 ### Generation